esikm/Pillow/docs/handbook/tutorial.rst

 GIF, and a few experimental formats.
 TIFF files can also contain more than one frame.

-When you open a sequence file, PIL automatically loads the first frame in the sequence.
+When you open a sequence file, PIL2 automatically loads the first frame in the sequence.
 You can use the seek and tell methods to move between different
 frames: